-Traditional Tibetan furniture is normally carved of wood, and comes in the form of a cabinet or cupboard.
+Traditional Tibetan furniture is normally carved of wood and comes in the form of a cabinet or cupboard.
 The cabinets are exquisitely decorated with flowers and Buddhist symbols, and one can often see the face or image of Buddha inlaid into the wood.
 The decoration of the cabinets is done using thin strips of colored woods, known as marquetry.
-The thin wood veneer is cut into shapes by hand, and then glued onto the pattern on the cabinet.
+The thin wood veneer is cut into shapes by hand and then glued onto the pattern on the cabinet.
 A single image can be made up of several colors and hundreds of pieces of thin veneer.

 Buddhist Prayer Beads

-Buddhist prayer beads, or malas, are normally used to count the number of mantras that have been recited, the number of breaths while meditating, counting the number of prostrations, or how many repetitions of a Buddha’s name.
+Buddhist prayer beads, or males, are normally used to count the number of mantras that have been recited, the number of breaths while meditating, counting the number of prostrations, or how many repetitions of a Buddha&rsquo's name.
 Traditionally, Buddhist prayer beads have 108 beads on the string, which signifies the number of mortal desires of humankind.
 A decorative tassel or an auspicious Eternal Knot is attached to the beads, and some will have talismans or amulets added, depending on the local traditions.

 Buddhist Prayer Beads

 Often found hanging around the wrists and hands of Tibetans, these prayer beads are known as “trengwa” in Tibetan.
-When reciting mantras, the beads are often used to count the number of recitations, and help serve to focus and calm the mind.
+When reciting mantras, the beads are often used to count the number of recitations and help serve to focus and calm the mind.
 Trengwa can be made from wood, ivory, bone, and seeds (mainly the Bodhi seed and the lotus seed), though the important thing is to focus on the spiritual practice of praying and reciting rather than the look or value of the prayer beads.

 Tips to Avoid Being Cheated by Bad Street Vendors

-When looking at buying from the street vendors, it is a good idea to have your Tibetan guide help you out.
+When looking at buying from the street vendors, it is a good idea to have our Tibetan guide help you out.
 While most vendors are honest, and will suggest a good price, some will try to charge more than a fair price, thinking that tourists will not know the value of the goods or the Chinese Yuan.

 Vendors in Barkhor Street sell thousands of different items, and you need to bargain when you are buying, as the same items can often be bought at other vendors on the same street for different prices.
 Bargaining is a tradition throughout Asia, and there will always be a “last price” for an item that the vendor will not go below.
 Moreover, you can guarantee that he will still make some profit, even at his “last price”.